Cops and robbers on $2K_2$-free graphs: A winning strategy

-We are now ready for a lemma which shows we have great power in not only placing the cops, but also the robber.
+Even if 2 cops cannot win on $\hat G$, we now show that the cops have great power as to making the robber move to a given position.
+To some extent we will be able to assume that we can place both the cops and the robber.

-\begin{lemma} Let $vw\in E(\hat G)$ and $u\in V(\hat G)$ such that $u$ is not a neighbour of $v,w$.
-Then, playing with two cops, there exists a strategy ensuring that the cops are on $v,w$ and the robber is on $u$ and cannot move. \end{lemma} \begin{proof} Recall that any induced subgraph of $\hat G$ is $2K_2$-free, by lemma \ref{basicproperties}$(c)$.

-We first wish to force the robber to move to $u$.
-By lemma \ref{noisolatedverticesrestricted}, $\hat G-u$ is connected.
-Hence, by the minimality of $\hat G$, $\hat G-u$ is 2-cop-win.
-As long as the robber is not on $u$, the cops copy the strategy for $\hat G-u$ on $\hat G$.
-If the robber never moves to $u$, the robber will eventually be caught: the robber has no choice but to eventually move to $u$.
-Denote $x_1$ and $x_2$ the positions of the cops at that point, we know that $x_1,x_2\notin N[u]$, as otherwise the cops could capture the robber, a contradiction as $\hat G$ is 2-cop-lose.
+\begin{lemma} If $u\in V(\widehat G)$ and $vw\in E(\widehat G-N[u])$, then there exists a strategy, playing with 2 cops, ensuring that the cops are on $v,w$ and the robber is on $u$ and cannot move. \end{lemma} \begin{proof} We first wish to force the robber to move to $u$.
+By Lemma \ref{noisolatedverticesrestricted}, $\widehat G-u$ is connected, and by Lemma \ref{basicproperties}$(c)$ it is $2K_2$-free.
+Hence, by the minimality of $\widehat G$, we know that $\widehat G-u$ has cop number at most 2.
+As long as the robber is not on $u$, the cops copy the strategy for $\widehat G-u$ on $\widehat G$.
+If the robber never moves to $u$, the robber will eventually be caught, hence the robber has no choice but to eventually move to $u$.
+Denote $z_1$ and $z_2$ the positions of the cops at that point, we know that $z_1,z_2\notin N[u]$, as otherwise the cops could capture the robber one turn later, a contradiction as $\widehat G$ is 2-cop-lose.